Tagging a jet from a dark sector with Jet-substructures at colliders: Jet-substructure Variables Analysis

 One can notice that the probability in soft and collinear region will be suppressed by an exponent.
-As we have seen in jet mass distribution, the peak value of dark jet $C_1^{(\beta)}$ distribution is larger than the peak value of SM QCD jet $C_1^{(\beta)}$ distribution, , as dark QCD has a larger coupling compared to SM QCD.
+As we have seen in jet mass distribution, the peak value of dark jet $C_1^{(\beta)}$ distribution is larger than the peak value of SM QCD jet $C_1^{(\beta)}$ distribution, as dark QCD has a larger coupling compared to SM QCD.

 There are two more factors that can enhance the discriminant power of $C_1^{(\beta)}$.
-Firstly, there is a contribution from non-perturbative fragmentation to $C_1^{(\beta)}$.
-It can be estimate by convolving a resummed perturbative distribution with a so-called ``shape" function\,\cite{Gras:2017jty,Korchemsky:1999kt}.
+Firstly, there is a contribution from non-perturbative fragmentation process.
+This effect can be estimated by convolving a resummed perturbative distribution with a so-called ``shape" function\,\cite{Gras:2017jty,Korchemsky:1999kt}.
 The effect of this convolution is shifting the perturbative distribution of $C_1^{(\beta)}$ to a higher value, and the shift from this non-perturbative process is roughly proportional to the corresponding confinement scale.
 Thus fragmentation process will further separate $C_1^{(\beta)}$ distribution of dark jet and SM QCD jet due to their different confinement scale.